SuperDARN/rst/README.md

        source ~/.bashrc

-3. Change directory to `$RSTPATH/build/script` and run `make.build` from the command line.
+3. Run `make.build` from the command line.
+You may need to change directory to `$RSTPATH/build/script`.
    This runs a helper script that sets up other compiling code.

 4. In the same directory run `make.code superdarn rst` to compile all of the code.